Discover the Cirque du Fer-à-Cheval: waterfalls and hikes

 The site is much less crowded, and the autumn colors transform the landscape.
 It is an ideal period for contemplatives and photographers.

-6.3 Winter: a fairy tale setting
+6.3 Winter: a fairy tale scenery

 7. The Cirque du Fer-à-Cheval, sanctuary of alpine biodiversity